JuliaMath/Roots.jl/README.md

 The tolerances may need to be adjusted.
 To determine if convergence occurs due to f(x_n) ≈ 0, it is necessary to consider that even if `xstar` is the correct answer mathematically, due to floating point roundoff it is expected that f(xstar) ≈ f'(xstar) ⋅ xstar ⋅ ϵ.
-A relative error accounts for the value of `x`, but the default tolerance may need adjustment if the derivative is large near the zero, as the default is a bit aggressive.
+The relative error used accounts for the value of `x`, but the default tolerance may need adjustment if the derivative is large near the zero, as the default is a bit aggressive.
 On the other hand, the absolute tolerance might seem too relaxed.